hdtx/hdtx.github.io/_posts/2016-05-01-countdown-math.md

 Some immediate conclusions can be drawn from this table:

-* Overall in just 1.57% of the cases the contestants will be unable to compete for any points at all, which should be encouraging;
+* Overall in just 1.57% of the plays the contestants will be unable to compete for any points at all, which should be encouraging;
 * If you do NOT choose 6 small and 0 large (clearly the poorest choice for points), this possibility all but disappears;
 * **2 large, 4 small is the best choice in terms of expected points haul**.
-Additional analysis on the data shows in this case you might be unable to score any points only if you get two 1s AND:
+Additional analysis on the data shows in this case you might be unable to score any points (that is, you get a target with no possible solutions within a distance of 10 to either side) only if you get two 1s AND:
   * `2, 2` and any 2 large numbers
   * `2, 3, 50, 100`
   * `2, 4, 50, 100`
   * `3, 3, 50, 100`
   * `4, 4, 25, 100`
   * `7, 7, 25, 100`
 * Martin's selection of 4 large, 2 small was not the riskiest, but comes in a close second.
-Even then, the probability of his getting a game worth less than 7 points was basically nil.
+Even then, the probability of his getting a play worth less than 7 points was basically nil.

 ### Data analysis tidbits

-* The game with the numbers `1 1 2 2 3 3` is the only one where it's impossible to score any points.
+* The game with the numbers `1 1 2 2 3 3` is the only one where it's impossible to score any points, **irrespective of the target**.
 Luckily, the chances of getting it (provided you disregarded the sound advice above and went with 6 small numbers anyway) are of 1 in 38760.
 * Overall there is a 6.57% chance (about 1 in 15) that the drawn game will be solvable for 10 points, no matter the target.
 (Incidentally, this chance goes down to 1 in 229 if you pick 6 small numbers.
 So don't be that guy.)

 <script src="https://cdnjs.cloudflare.com/ajax/libs/d3/3.5.16/d3.min.js"></script>